botpress/solutions/custom modules/download-transcript-button/README.md

-### What it does
+# download-transcript-button

+Original author: @davidvitora

+Last updated by @davidvitora 4 June 2021

+## Overview
-Creates an action that sends a button to the user which downloads the conversation transcript
+Creates an action that sends a button to the user, which downloads the conversation transcript.

+## Use cases:
+Helpful for cases where the chat user would like to refer back to the conversation later, especially if there is a bot to agent handoff.

-### How to use
+## How to use

-1 - Import the module "download-transcript-button.tgz" at the admin panel
+1 - Import, the module "download-transcript-button.tgz" at the admin panel

 ![image](https://user-images.githubusercontent.com/13484138/120817221-e9b0b300-c527-11eb-8b85-bd57c7258342.png)